koding/kdlearn/faq/vm-reinit/index.md

 #### How do I reinit my VM?
 To reinit your VM, follow these easy steps:
-1. turn your VM to "on" state
+1. head over to the [VM settings modal](http://learn.koding.com/guides/understanding-vm-panel/) (as shown in the screen shot below)
-2. head over to the VM settings modal (as shown in the screen shot below)
+2. turn your VM to "on" state (if it is off)
-3. click on the "Advanced" tab
+3. then click on the "Advanced" tab
-4. click the "Reinitialize" button inside the Advanced section.
+4. click the "Reinitialize" button inside the Advanced section to begin the reinit process.

 Once you initiate a reinit, you will see appropriate messages on the screen as your VM rebuilds.
 ![VM Reinit](/faq/vm-reinit/reinit.png)